datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 In df2, avg\_free, avg\_reduced, and avg\_full, each representing the number of students that pay for a particular meal plan on an average day, are three different observations and should be in three different rows.
 A great tool to achieve this is the melt function in pandas package.
 Its basic syntax is `pd.melt(df, id_vars=l)`, where `df` is the name of the dataframe we're dealing with and `l` is a list of all the columns that we want to maintain.
 All the other columns will be "molten" together in different rows.
 To get a more concrete idea, try melt yourself!

 *** =instructions
-- Import `pandas` as `pd`
+- Import `pandas` as `pd`.
 - Melt df2!
 We want to maintain the `year` column and melt all the rest.
-- Click "Submit" to print out the new dataframe
+- Click "Submit" to print out the new dataframe.

 *** =hint
 - `id_vars` should be `['year']`